 Approach 1: Using For Loop

-We will use a for loop to iterate through the elements of the array starting from the second and ending with the second-to-last.
-This prevents the first and last elements from ever being at extremes.
-We will use the for loop and if statements to find out if each element is greater or less than both of its neighboring elements.
-Either of the two conditions results in a one-time increase in the variable num.
+We will employ a for loop to cycle through the items in the array beginning from the second one and concluding with the second-to-last one.
+By doing so, we ensure that the first and last elements are never at the edges.
+Utilizing both the for loop and if statements, we will determine whether each item is larger or smaller than both adjacent elements.
+Meeting either of these conditions leads to a single increment in the variable num.

 Example: